natalie-perlin/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

    data assimilation
       Data assimilation is the process of combining observations, model data, and error statistics to achieve the best estimate of the state of a system.
 One of the major sources of error in weather and climate forecasts is uncertainty related to the initial conditions that are used to generate future predictions.
 Even the most precise instruments have a small range of unavoidable measurement error, which means that tiny measurement errors (e.g., related to atmospheric conditions and instrument location) can compound over time.
 These small differences result in very similar forecasts in the short term (i.e., minutes, hours), but they cause widely divergent forecasts in the long term.
 Errors in weather and climate forecasts can also arise because models are imperfect representations of reality.
 Data assimilation systems seek to mitigate these problems by combining the most timely observational data with a "first guess" of the atmospheric state (usually a previous forecast) and other sources of data to provide a "best guess" analysis of the atmospheric state to start a weather or climate simulation.
 When combined with an "ensemble" of model runs (many forecasts with slightly different conditions), data assimilation helps predict a range of possible atmospheric states, giving an overall measure of uncertainty in a given forecast.

+   DTC
+      The `Developmental Testbed Center <https://dtcenter.org>`__ is a distributed facility where the NWP community can test and evaluate new models and techniques for use in research and operations.

    dycore
    dynamical core
       Global atmospheric model based on fluid dynamics principles, including Euler's equations of motion.